sympy/sympy/doc/src/guides/solving/solve-equation-algebraically.md

 Intersection({-sqrt(y), sqrt(y)}, Reals)
 >>> solution_list = list(solution_set)
 Traceback (most recent call last):
-Exception has occurred: TypeError
+    ...
-The computation had not completed because of the undecidable set membership is found in every candidates.
+TypeError: The computation had not completed because of the undecidable set membership is found in every candidates.
 ```

 ## Not all equations can be solved